solislemuslab/lab-dynamics/on-off-boarding.md

 3. Read and sign the [authorship guidelines](https://github.com/solislemuslab/lab-dynamics/blob/master/authorship.md)
 4. If you are an undergraduate student, fill out [this collaboration agreement](https://forms.gle/8B8c1hcMUr5tXZeW7)
 5. Add yourself to the [lab website](https://solislemuslab.github.io//pages/people.html) via a pull request.
 Not sure how to do this?
 Perfect time to study more about git and github.
 Some resources [here](https://github.com/crsl4/mindful-programming/blob/master/lecture.md)

-## For graduate students and postdocs
-5. Start thinking about your [project plan](https://github.com/solislemuslab/lab-dynamics/blob/master/project-plan.md)
+6. If you are a grad student or postdoc, start thinking about your [project plan](https://github.com/solislemuslab/lab-dynamics/blob/master/project-plan.md)

 # Offboarding steps